 /opt/ teamspeak directory to accept the license agreement:

-After that, set permission directory
+After that, set the permission directory

 /opt/teamspeak using the following command: